BambuLab P2S vs Creality K2 Pro: Which One to Buy in 2025

 Yet, the modular design shows huge potential for customization — open firmware, detachable pathways, and user-modified purge routines make it a tinker-friendly playground.

-• Friendly reminder: If you need to use the filament in a CFS system, please choose the RFID plastic spool version.
-Filament swith paper…
+• Friendly reminder: Not for K1 Max 2025, K1C 2025, K1 2025, K1 SE 2025.
+If you need to use the filament in a CFS system, please choose the…

 • For K1 Series CFS Upgrade Kit: CFS is currently only compatible with the K2 Series and Hi Combo printer.
 To ensure seamless integration of…